stevencombs/retrocombs.github.io/_posts/2014-10-19-my-first-pebble-watchface.md

 [Watchface Generator for Pebble](http://www.watchface-generator.de/)

 Below is a screenshot of my first watchface (it looks much better on the watch).
-View this page on your iPhone and then click the image to download if you want to wear your Ivy Tech Community College pride on your Pebble watch.
+View this page on your iPhone and then touch the image to download if you want to wear your Ivy Tech Community College pride on your Pebble watch.

 <center>[![Ivy Tech Community College Pebble Watchface](http://www.stevencombs.com/images/posts/2014-10-19-ivy-tech-community-college-pebble-watchface.png)](http://www.stevencombs.com/code/pebble/ivy-tech-watch-face-v1.pbw)
 Click image to download v1 of the Ivy Tech Community College Pebble Watchface.</center>